Abikannappan/TEXT_CLASSIFICATION_OF_REDDIT_POSTS/ReadMe.md

 -Modelling:
 MODEL 1 LOGISTICS REGRESSION:
-* started modelling with logistics regression.
+* Started modelling with logistics regression.
 * fit and predict the data for max_features 800, 900 and 1000 under count vectorizer.
 * The accuracy was better for 900 features, so I have used it.
 * This model had a training accuracy of 99.56% but the accuracy and test data is only 90.72%
 * The difference is about 9% and this shows that the model overfits with training data.

-MODEL 2 Multinomial Neigh Bayes and TFID vectoriser:
+MODEL 2 Multinomial Naive Bayes and TFID vectoriser:
-* Used a pipeline and built a model with TFID vectoriser and Multinomial Neigh Bayes.
+* Used a pipeline and built a model with TFID vectoriser and Multinomial Naive Bayes.
 * fit and predict the data for max_features 800, 900 and 1000 under count vectorizer.
 * The accuracy was better for 900 features also for this model, so I have used it.
 * This model had a training accuracy of 90.34% but the accuracy and test data is only 91.73%